 It is from this foundation that the festival grows working with the City as a whole and a whole host of partners & collaborators.

 Special thanks goes to Paul Grainger who has acted in an advisory role since year 1.

 DJAZZ operates as a sustainable festival, meaning we don’t rely on any one source of funding and build in self initiated income streams.
 We strive to deliver a version of the festival no matter what and always price tickets at a truly accessible level.

 It is our firm belief that jazz is for anyone; as a genre its roots spread far and wide meaning that everyone likes some form of jazz, even if they haven’t discovered it yet.

-Dates for 2020 will be released soon.
+Dates for 2020 will be happening on September 18th, 19th & 20th.
+There will be a launch event, with live music, in June – dates TBC.
 Sign up to the mailing list to stay in the loop – click here

 2019 Partners and supporters